Stuycs-K/final-project-09-shkolnik-simon-chau-brian/WORKLOG.md

 ### 6/4/2024

 Added and adjusted Simon's code that checks for number of bytes into phase decoder and worked more on the presentation.

+### 6/5/2024

+Reviving my old version of phase encoder and decoder to see if it works.

 ### References used
 https://numpy.org/doc/stable/reference/routines.math.html